hunan-rostomyan/pl-experiments/src/README.md

 ## Language R<sub>0</sub>

+A language with integral primitives, arbitrarily-nested additions and subtractions, and a facility to grab integral input from the user.

 | Nonterminal | Expression |
 | --- | --- |
 | exp | int \| (<b>read</b>) \| (<b>-</b> exp) \| (<b>+</b> exp exp) |